awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-4.md

    1. In the *source* bucket, create a folder named `Tax`\.

    1. Add sample objects to the folder\.
-Be sure to choose the encryption option and specify your KMS key to encrypt the objects\.
+Be sure to choose the encryption option and specify your AWS KMS CMK to encrypt the objects\.

-   1. Verify that the *destination* bucket contains the object replicas and that they are encrypted using the KMS encryption key that you specified in the configuration\.
+   1. Verify that the *destination* bucket contains the object replicas and that they are encrypted using the AWS KMS CMK that you specified in the configuration\.

 ## Replicate Encrypted Objects \(AWS SDK\)<a name="replication-ex4-sdk"></a>